 The polycarbonate globe/cover casts a nice non-glaring light.
 It is removable if you need it to be extra bright and concentrated (though this also makes it uncomfortable to look at directly, so if you take the cover off, we recommend hanging it overhead).
-It puts out 200 lumens on high, 100 on medium and on the lowest setting it puts out 50 lumens.
-In red mode it puts out 0.7 lumens in both the non-flashing and flashing SOS mode.
+It puts out 200 lumens on high, 100 on medium and 50 lumens on its lowest setting.
+In red mode, its a gentle 0.7 lumens in both the non-flashing and flashing SOS mode.
 The red mode is useful if you need to illuminate an area while also keeping your eyes adjusted to the darkness.
-We liked to leave it on at the campsite at night so when you're finished visiting and heading back to camp it creates a nice beacon to guide you home.
-The highest setting is pretty bright for such a small lantern and is not very ambient, but the lowest setting does put out a nice soft light.
+We liked to leave it on at the campsite at night so when we were finished visiting friends down the way, we had a beacon to guide us home in unfamiliar campsites.
+The highest setting is pretty bright for such a small lantern but it is not very diffuse — you get a lot of light up front, but the shine radius isn't huge.

 Ease of Use

-It's easy to change the batteries in this product.
-Simply unscrew the bottom, place three AA batteries inside and screw the bottom back on.
-The bottom/battery lid has a teardrop-shaped center post that goes into the middle of the batteries that orients the battery cover to go on correctly every time.
-This system makes it easy to screw the bottom back on.
-Streamlight calls it a, "keyed battery door that facilitates battery replacement in the dark."
+This light is a breeze to use.
+To change the batteries, simply unscrew the bottom, place three AAs inside and screw the bottom back on.
+The battery lid has a teardrop-shaped center post that slides into the middle of the battery compartment to help you orient the cover correctly, which is especially helpful when you have to screw it back on in the dark.

 This product weighs just over half a pound with batteries installed.
 It measures up at just under 5 1/2 inches tall and a couple of inches wide, meaning that it is small enough to fit into a jacket pocket.
 We really like its size-to-brightness ratio.

 This product is a sturdy little workhorse.
 We love that it is waterproof and floats.
-We were a bit nervous about dropping it into water and onto cement from seven feet, but it didn't let us down.
+When we tested its durability by dropping it from a height, it didn't let us down.
 It still works perfectly after we put it to the test with all kinds of abuse.
-We dunked it, dropped it and used it a lot.
-It hangs from the handle easily, can be clipped onto something by the carabiner on the bottom, has lots of different lighting options, can certainly take a beating, floats and fits into your pocket.
-Nice.